StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   Specifies the name of the [temporary partition](../../../table_design/Temporary_partition.md) into which you want to load data.
 You can specify multiple temporary partitions, which must be separated by commas (,).

-- `FORMAT AS`

-  Specifies the format of the data file.
-Valid values: `CSV`, `Parquet`, and `ORC`.
-By default, if you do not specify this parameter, StarRocks determines the data file format based on the filename extension **.csv**, **.parquet**, or **.orc** specified in the `file_path` parameter.

 - `COLUMNS TERMINATED BY`

   Specifies the column separator used in the data file.
 By default, if you do not specify this parameter, this parameter defaults to `\t`, indicating tab.
-The column separator you specify must be the same as the column separator used in the data file.
-Otherwise, the load job fails due to inadequate data quality, and its `State` is displayed as `CANCELLED`.
+The column separator you specify using this parameter must be the same as the column separator that is actually used in the data file.
+Otherwise, the load job will fail due to inadequate data quality, and its `State` will be `CANCELLED`.

   Broker Load jobs are submitted according to the MySQL protocol.
 StarRocks and MySQL both escape characters in the load requests.
 Therefore, if the column separator is an invisible character such as tab, you must add a backslash (\) preceding the column separator.
 For example, you must input `\\t` if the column separator is `\t`, and you must input `\\n` if the column separator is `\n`.
 Apache Hive™ files use `\x01` as their column separator, so you must input `\\x01` if the data file is from Hive.